FurkanAr/task-todo-app/README.md

 # task-todo-app

-A simple todo application made with  Django framework Postgresql database is used.
-For Django postgresql: https://docs.djangoproject.com/en/4.1/ref/databases/
+It is a simple todo application made with Django framework using Postgresql database.
+For django postgresql connection: https://docs.djangoproject.com/en/4.1/ref/databases/